A lot or a little?

 Is it any good?

-Families can talk about the conventions of action movies and director James Cameron's statements regarding corporate culture, unchecked technological development, and nuclear war.
+Families can talk about the conventions of action movies like The Terminator and director James Cameron's statements regarding corporate culture, unchecked technological development, and nuclear war.

 What do you think of Sarah Connor's transformation from sweet, defenseless damsel-in-distress to strong and independent action hero?